-• Part II Assessment: Ethical Part
+Part II Assessment: Ethical Part

-Part II covers aspects typically examined by Ethics Committees and is conducted separately by each MSC individually for its own territory.
+Part II covers aspects typically examined by Ethics Committees and will be conducted separately by each MSC individually for its own territory.
 Each MSC shall complete its assessment of Part II within 45 calendar days from the validation date.

-To obtain and review additional information from the sponsor the Ethics Committee (EC) or the National Competent Authority on behalf of the EC, may issue RFI and at the same time extend the initial assessment up to 31 calendar days.
-All MSCs and ECs have the same deadlines but, independently and separately, can request for additional information.
+To obtain and review additional information from the sponsor the Ethics Committee (EC) or the National Competent Authority on behalf of the EC, may request an extension of the initial assessment up to 31 calendar days.
+All MSCs and ECs have the same deadlines but, independently and separately, can request an extension.
 The sponsor gets maximum 12 calendar days to reply.
 In case of lack of responses, the clinical trials submission will be withdrawn in all MSCs.
 Within the 31 days' extension and after receiving sponsor's responses, each MSC has 19 days for final assessment of ethical review.